 Elizabeth De Michelis has a long standing interest in religions and religious phenomena, especially those concerned with the cultivation of contemplative and meditative, non-secular lifestyles and related practices and theorizations.
 She is also very interested in textual studies, languages, problems of authority validation, and in the dynamics of cultural and cross-cultural transmission.
 Her areas of academic expertise are the history of yoga; the intellectual history of modern yoga; modern yoga ideologies, groups and institutions; and western esotericism’s appropriations of South Asian disciplines.
 She has carried out in-depth research in these fields and remains keenly interested in them.

-Elizabeth holds a BA in Modern Languages, an MA in Religious Studies from SOAS, University of London and a PhD from the Faculty of Divinity, University of Cambridge.
+Elizabeth trained as a professional translator, and also holds a BA in Modern Languages, an MA in Religious Studies from SOAS, University of London and a PhD from the Faculty of Divinity, University of Cambridge.
 Her doctoral work, published under the title A History of Modern Yoga, was on the modernisation of Hinduism and more particularly on the modernisation of yoga and its transmission to the West.

 forthcoming 2018 – “The Modern Spirit of Yoga: Idioms and Practices”, in Flood, Gavin (Ed.), The Oxford History of Hinduism: Religious Practice (title TBC), Oxford University Press

 2008 – “Modern Yoga: History and Forms”, in Byrne, Jean and Singleton, Mark (Eds.), Yoga in the Modern World: Uses, Adaptations, Appropriations, Routledge, London and New York: 17-35.

 2007 – ‘A Preliminary Survey of Modern Yoga Studies’, Asian Medicine, Tradition and Modernity, vol. 3, no. 1: 1-19.